Introspectors API¶

 Introspector for finding duplicate data in a

-.
+Producer.
+This uses an approximate nearest neighbor algorithm to build clusters of nearby samples,Duplicates.DuplicateSetCandidate.
 Specifically, it uses the ANNOY - Approximate Nearest Neighbor Oh My! algorithm.Like other

-to instantiate.- Parameters:
+introspectors, useDuplicates.introspectto instantiate.- Parameters:

-results – do not instantiate
+results (Mapping[str, Sequence[DuplicateSetCandidate]]) – do not instantiate

-count – do not instantiate
+Duplicatesdirectly, useDuplicates.introspectcount (int) – do not instantiate

-directly, useDuplicates.introspect
+Duplicatesdirectly, useDuplicates.introspect

 - class DuplicateSetCandidate(std, mean, projection, indices, batch)[source]¶